thaleshodan/ClavBin/README.md

         docs: → Documentation update

-        refactor: → Code improvements without feature changes
+        refactor: → Code improvements with no functional change

-        test: → Adding or updating tests
+        test: → Add or update tests

-Submit a Pull Request (PR)
+Submitting a Pull Request (PR)

     Push your changes to the remote repository:

     git push origin my-feature

-    Open a Pull Request on the original GitHub repository.
+    Go to the original repository on GitHub and open a Pull Request.

-    Wait for review and be ready to make adjustments if needed.
+    Wait for a review and be ready to make adjustments if needed.

 Code Guidelines

-    Readability: Keep your code clean and well-commented.
+    Readability: Clean, well-structured, and commented code.

-    Security: Avoid hardcoding credentials and follow security best practices.
+    Security: Avoid hardcoding credentials; follow security best practices.

-    Performance: Strive for efficient code and avoid redundancy.
+    Performance: Aim for efficiency and avoid unnecessary repetition.

 Contribution Ideas

-    Enhancements to the firewall and security system.
+    Improve the firewall and security system.

-    Implementation of new analysis modules.
+    Implement new analysis modules.

-    Code optimization for better performance.
+    Optimize the code for better performance.

-    Adding automated tests.
+    Add automated test coverage.

 Contact

-If you have questions, feel free to open an issue or reach out via GitHub.
+If you have any questions, open an issue or reach out through GitHub!